Prophet Yusuf (Joseph) vs. Prophet Muhammad (PBUH)

 Imam Ali said:

-Yet its echo will be heard until the end of time.”
+“This verse was spoken once in Egypt, and again in Makkah, yet its echo will be heard until the end of time.”

 The Qur’an revealed “No blame today,”

-seen in the turmoil and oppression spreading through the lands of the Middle East,
+but the trial of envy and betrayal continues even today, seen in the turmoil and oppression spreading through the lands of the Middle East,

 where brothers still raise their hands against brothers,